ChHarding/PensieveAI/README.md

 Note:
 - If you need guidance in using the app, go to the top of this Readme file and view directions for qualitative researchers.
 - The `Transcripts` folder has some samples of transcripts from a project I have done in the past.
 Feel free to use them as sample data to run the application.
-- Refers to the `Developer's Guide` in the `Docs` folder, if you need more information about the code.
+- Refer to the `Developer's Guide` in the `Docs` folder, if you need more information about the code.
 <br>